GraftingRayman/GR-PythonScripts/README.md

 # GR-PythonScripts
-A repository for every scripts that I use
+A repository for scripts that I use

 ## GRLoraTrainer